The Women Shaping Cities: Who to Follow, What to Read, Watch and Listen to

 Sound is Always There with Elizabeth Diller

-Elizabeth Diller, founding partner of Diller Scofidio + Renfro, speaks on ithe mportance of sound in architecture and the evolving role of the architect in an increasingly multidisciplinary world and contemplates how to design buildings that transcend time, accommodating the continuous evolution of the activities and art forms that will exist within them.
+Elizabeth Diller, founding partner of Diller Scofidio + Renfro, speaks on the importance of sound in architecture and the evolving role of the architect in an increasingly multidisciplinary world.
+She contemplates how to design buildings that transcend time and withstand the continuous evolution of the activities and art forms that will exist within them.

 Bianca Wylie on the Power of the Collective

-Bianca Wylie has made waves in the urban design world for speaking out against digital surveillance by casting a spotlight on the implications of the mining of that data by private corporations and the commoditization of the data gathered from citizens in public spaces.
+Bianca Wylie has made waves in the urban design world for speaking out against digital surveillance.
+She has cast a spotlight on the implications of data mining by private corporations and the commoditization of the data gathered from citizens in public spaces.

-Marianthi Tatari on Building the Smartest City in the World
+Marianthi Tatari on Building the World's Smartest City

 Leni Schwendinger on Nighttime Design for the 24-Hour City